Life After the NFL: How to leverage a winning mentality when crossing industries

 ATLAS Workbase is a flexible, high-performance coworking space, intentionally designed for accomplished, mobile, business professionals.
 With pay-for-usage plans and flexible rate packages, ATLAS Workbase has an array of space options that meet your short-term or long-term needs.

-Please join us for an evening of networking and a panel conversation as we hear former NFL players dicuss what lead them to pursue a professional football career, how they got there, reflections on playing, their view on the league today and finally their professional goals after their professional football and what amazing things they are up to today.
+Please join us for an evening of networking and a panel conversation as we hear former NFL players discuss what lead them to pursue a professional football career, reflections on playing, and pursuing their professional goals after football leading to the amazing careers they have today.

 President , Assure Ride